Itggot-lukas-einlerlarsson/Antivirus_proj1/README.md

 To run on linux:
-go to directory you have the program files use make all then write: make run or ./a.out directory_you_choose
+go to directory you have the program files use "make all", then write: "make run" or "./a.out directory_you_choose"